Annual reports and registers

 (2) In subsection (1) — publish has the meaning that the term has in the law of tort (as modified by the Defamation Act 2005) relating to defamation.

-Register of Complaints of Minor Breaches
+Register of Gifts Register of Complaints of Minor Breaches

 As per section 5.121(3) of the Local Government Act 1995, the Chief Executive Officer is to publish an up-to-date version of the register of complaints on the local government’s official website.
 This register records all complaints that result in a finding under section 5.110(2)(a) that a minor breach occurred.

-Register of Councillor Training
+Register of Councillor Fees and Allowances

 As per section 5.127(1) and (2) of the Local Government Act 1995, the Chief Executive Officer is to publish a report each financial year detailing the training completed by Councillors within the financial year.